Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 The query vector is sent to Turbopuffer, which performs ANN search, returning the top-k most similar chunk vectors.
 Cursor's client receives the result with obfuscated file paths and line ranges, then reads the actual code from the local filesystem.
 The retrieved chunks are injected into the prompt sent to the LLM.
 The model never directly touches the vector database — it only sees the retrieved text.

-When you type @Codebase in Cursor's chat, you are explicitly triggering the full RAG pipeline: embed the query, search the codebase index, retrieve top chunks, inject into prompt.
-Without @Codebase, Cursor uses a lighter heuristic — open tabs, recent edits, file imports — to construct the context.
-The @Codebase symbol is the manual override that says "do a full retrieval pass over the whole indexed codebase."
-Additional retrieval sources — @Docs (fetches indexed documentation) and @Web (live web search) — extend the same retrieval pipeline beyond the local codebase.
+When you type @Codebase in Cursor's chat, you're explicitly triggering the full RAG pipeline: embed the query, search the codebase index, retrieve top chunks, inject into prompt.
+Without @Codebase, Cursor uses a lighter heuristic — open tabs, recent edits, file imports — to construct context.
+The @Codebase symbol is the manual override that triggers a full retrieval pass over the whole indexed codebase rather than just what's visible in your editor.
+Two other retrieval sources extend the same pipeline beyond local code: @Docs (searches indexed documentation) and @Web (live web search).

 One important architectural note: the embedding model used to index the codebase is separate from the generative model used to produce completions.
 Cursor uses a lightweight, fast embedding model for indexing (optimized for latency and throughput over millions of chunks) and a larger, slower generative model for the actual completion.
 When building a similar system, these two components have independent optimization concerns — do not assume the same model serves both roles.